MasterOgon/DreamCode/README.md

 # DreamCode-
-A research project leveraging LLMs to decipher the personalized, symbolic language of dreams.
-We correlate recurring dream patterns (emotion, valence) with documented future events to validate the hypothesis of extrasensory predictive processing.
-Seeking collaborators to build an open-source tool for consciousness studies.

 Hello everyone!
 I'm not a specialist in LLMs programming, but I had an idea for an AI application that could advance my research into dreams.

 There is a connection between dreams and future events, which is supported by research such as this: https://doi.org/10.11588/ijodr.2023.1.89054.
 Most likely, the brain processes all available information during sleep and makes predictions.